Hes-Siemelink/hes-release-demo-integration/README.md

 ## How to create your own project

-Create a duplicate of this project to start developing your own container-based integration.
-Note: Please do not create a fork.
+Create a **duplicate** of this project to start developing your own container-based integration.
+Note: Please do _not_ create a fork.

-### Step 1 - Create a new repository
+### Create a new repository

 Before you duplicate the contents of this repository, you already need the new repository to push to.